 Modern sculpture in a garden can fill people with horror, in a similar way that traditional garden ornament is beneath the contempt of others.
 On Form is a “stone only” show, allowing great variety within a narrow framework.
 There are 350 works by 35 artists in a selling exhibition that was curated over two years by Rosie Pearson and Anna Greenacre.

 It’s the opposite of “look, don’t touch.”
 As Rosie explains, “That’s one of the reasons for having stone only, because it’s not damaged by human touch.
 In fact, it’s sometimes improved by touch.”

 “We have far more sculpture than we would advise anybody to have,” says Rosie.
 “I mean, you don’t want sculpture around every corner for the rest of your life but actually, for one glorious, blooming, over-the-top exhibition, it’s wonderful that there is a sculpture around every corner.”

 Anna, the curator, has been with On Form for 17 years.
 She assesses work with the garden in mind, while the head gardener, Owen Vaughan approaches the garden with sculpture in mind.
 He has carved out new spaces in the wilderness areas, devised nooks in topiary, and used devices that are as simple as paths in long grass for accommodating artworks of carved stone.
-People see something situated perfectly, like the whale tale above, and want to translate it into a similar situation, if they can get past the idea that they can’t take the garden with them as well.
+People see something situated perfectly, like the whale tale below, and want to translate it into a similar situation, if they can get past the idea that they can’t take the garden with them as well.